KI @ HWG LU

 At the same time, we are aware that there are also risks associated with AI systems, particularly with regard to data protection and copyright regulations.
 AI systems also have the potential to challenge the scientific integrity of our activities.
 In addition, social and ethical boundaries in dealing with AI systems must be recognized and taken into account.

-The HWG Ludwigshafen therefore advocates not only a creative and competent, but also a responsible and prudent use of AI systems, in which guidelines must be observed.
+The HWG Ludwigshafen therefore advocates not only a creative and competent, but also a responsible and prudent approach to AI systems, in which guidelines must be adhered to.

 According to the guideline Lecturers as self-employed persons are responsible for observing the legal regulations on the use of AI (e.g. EU AI Regulation and GDPR).
 They can use the following guidelines as a guide.